Kjm489/Kjm489.github.io/FAQ.md

 4. Schedule a Consultation:
 Schedule a consultation to gain insights, guidance, and support for navigating the programs offered by the universities.
 Contact directly through the platform or provided contact information.

+5. Terms and policies are subject to change at any time without prior notice.